lightvector/KataGo/docs/Analysis_Engine.md

            * `preaz_20k` through `preaz_9d`: Imitate human players of the given rank. (based on 2016 pre-AlphaZero opening style).
            * `rank_20k` through `rank_9d`: Imitate human players of the given rank (modern opening style).
            * `proyear_1800` through `proyear_2023`: Imitate pro and strong insei moves based on historical game records from the specified year and surrounding years.
-           * See also section below, "Human SL Analysis Guide".
+           * See also section below, "Human SL Analysis Guide" for various other parameters that are interesting to set in conjunction with this.
    * `reportDuringSearchEvery (float)`: Optional.
 Specify a number of seconds such that while this position is being searched, KataGo will report the partial analysis every that many seconds.
    * `priority (int)`: Optional.
 Analysis threads will prefer handling queries with the highest priority unless already started on another task, breaking ties in favor of earlier queries.
 If not specified, defaults to 0.
    * `priorities (list of integers)`: Optional.
 When using analyzeTurns, you can use this instead of `priority` if you want a different priority per turn.
 Must be of same length as `analyzeTurns`, `priorities[0]` is the priority for `analyzeTurns[0]`, `priorities[1]` is the priority for `analyzeTurns[1]`, etc.